instantOS/instantos.github.io/faq.md

 ## Is feature X planned

 Maybe.
 Have a look at our [roadmap](https://github.com/instantOS/instantOS/projects/1).
-If it's not there request it by opening a feature-request issue on github or talking to people in the [community](https://instantos.io/support).
+If it's not there request it by opening a feature-request issue on GitHub or talking to people in the [community](https://instantos.io/support).

 ## Is there a swap?
 I don't see any